 Self-Management Programs

-Chronic Disease Self-Management Workshop Series: September-November
+Chronic Disease Self-Management Workshop Series: October-November

 In-person and virtual workshops are open to all in North West Ontario.
 To register, please click through the below link.